 Much like the way Entrepreneurial Thought & Action is taught at Babson College, Pemberton called for action.

 “King was far more of a doer than he was a dreamer.
 Dreams are important and necessary.
 But for all of their promise, dreams are still a passive thing.
 They still ask that you wait.
-We’re living in a time we’re we have to stop dreaming, and we have to start doing.
+We’re living in a time where we have to stop dreaming, and we have to start doing.

 “There’s no better place to do that than here at Babson, where this will be, for you, a lot like family.”